andreaskoch/yip/README.md

 ## Usage

-Yip will start a HTTP server listening on port 8080 that will do nothing but return the users' IP address:
+Yip will start a HTTP server listening on tcp4 and tcp6 port 8080 that will do nothing but return the users' IP address:

 **Using go**